GeniusVentures/gnus-dao-deployments/README.md

-# gnus-dao-deployments
+# GNUS DAO Deployment

-Diamonds module Deployments for GNUS DAO
+This the Diamonds module repository for deployment configuration, deployment records, callback files for GNUS DAO.